goauthentik/authentik/website/integrations/services/semgrep/index.md

 ## authentik configuration

-1. Login into authentik instance as an administrator.
+1. Log in to your authentik instance as an administrator.
 2. Go to the admin interface.
 3. Navigate to **Customization** -> **Property mappings**.
 4. Create a new SAML property mapping with these parameters: